alexivashchenko/go-dev-server/README.md

 ## How to use it:

 1. Build `server.exe` file
+2. Add apps
-2. Drop site folder to www directory
+3. Drop site folder to www directory
-3. Start server
+4. Start server

 ### 1. Build server.exe file